Cosmic acceleration driven by dark matter self-interactions: a phenomenological treatment: Analysis with a Phenomenological Ansatz

-We use the recent Pantheon compilation \cite{pantheon} to estimate the model parameters via standard $\chi ^2$ minimization.
+We use the recent Pantheon compilation \cite{scolnic2018complete} to estimate the model parameters via standard $\chi ^2$ minimization.
 Best values are given in Table \ref{parameters}.
+The model with DMSI fits the data slightly better than $\Lambda$CDM.

 The obtained value 600 for $\beta$ may seem unusual for a parameter that should also be estimated from fundamental physics; however, this is only a byproduct of standard redshift parametrization.
-For example, using $y$-redshift parametrization introduced in \cite{yredshift}, $\beta$ would be around 1 for the same ansatz.
+For example, using $y$-redshift parametrization introduced in \cite{cattoen2007cosmography}, $\beta$ would be around 1 for the same ansatz.

-It is yet difficult to distinguish two models statistically for the redshift range and precision of SNe Ia data.
-Two energy densities differ more drastically for higher redshifts (Figure \ref{densities}).
-Maybe more precise gamma-ray burst observations up to redshifts $\sim$10 can break the tie.

-Matter-dark energy equality is shifted towards more recent times for the introduced model with respect to $\Lambda$CDM, as expected, and phantom behavior continues past $z=0$.
+Matter-dark energy equality is shifted towards more recent times for the introduced model with respect to $\Lambda$CDM, as expected, and phantom behavior continues past $z=0$ (Figure \ref{densities}).
 Parameter $\alpha$ (``future" side of the curve) is lightly constrained by data.
 However, we see that DM-interactions dominate the cosmic expansion up to the point where the universe becomes 20 times its current size and then lose their effect.
+Therefore we conclude that data does not favor a turning point in the DMSI in the near past.

+It is yet difficult to distinguish between two models statistically for the redshift range and precision of SNe Ia data.
+However, two energy densities differ more drastically for higher redshifts (Figure \ref{densities}).
+To see if there is a meaningful distinction between two models we include high redshift quasar data that are recently presented \cite{lusso2020quasars}.
+Comparing two different DMSI models with $\Lambda$CDM, we see that distance modulus curves for the new ansatz are significantly lower than that of $\Lambda$CDM for high redshifts (Figure \ref{quasar}).
+That feature, somewhat expected for a model with higher matter density and phantom behavior to compensate, is also what quasar data favor as seen in cosmographic analyses \cite{lusso2019tension}.
+This new observational inconsistency of 4$\sigma$ between $\Lambda$CDM and quasars, dubbed ``quasar Hubble diagram tension" \cite{perivolaropoulos2022challenges}, can be elevated by the proposed transient behavior, naturally.

+With the interval for $\Omega_{\rm DMSI}$ inferred from data we can estimate for the actual value of $\sigma$ as it is directly related to $\rho_s$ by (\ref{foampress}), such that:

+Once again, assuming $H\sim70$ km/s/Mpc, and the average void radius $R\sim 100$ Mpc, we find the surface tension in DM-walls lies in the range:

+When compared to the estimated surface tension from gravitational interaction (equation \ref{rhos}), $\sigma \simeq 1.2\times10^{11}J/m^2$, we see that DM-tension is more than $10^3$ times larger, in agreement with the estimation given at the end of the previous chapter.